yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01a-Advanced_CPP.md

 ### Benefit of Using `const`
 The beginners usually don't like `const`.
 It looks nothing but a troublemaker.
 When the code doesn't compile, remove the `const`, and it compiles.
 However, `const` is really a good thing to use.
 It has several benefits.

-First, `const` guards against inadvertent write to the variable, so it can stop the wrong behavior at the compile time, rather than wait until the runtime.
+First, `const` guards against inadvertently write to the variable, so it can stop the wrong behavior at the compile time, rather than wait until the runtime.

 Secondly, `const` is a way of self-documenting.
 By using `const`, you are telling your reader that this variable will not changed, and that is a extra inforamtion for your readers to understand the code.